kleros/corobot/README.md

 - If there is more than one submission, it will raise a dispute.

 ### 4. Submit List
-If we are approaching the end of the submission period (LIST_SUBMISSION_THRESHOLD_SECONDS) and none of the submitters (SUBMITTER_ADDRESSES) made a submission, the bot will submit an empty list.
+If we are approaching the end of the submission period (LIST_SUBMISSION_THRESHOLD_SECONDS) and none of the submitters (WHITELISTED_ADDRESSES) made a submission, the bot will submit an empty list.
 > This will raise a dispute if someone made a submission.

 > The bot's wallet needs to have enough ETH to pay for gas + the submission deposit.